bjmorgan/py-sc-fermi/docs/source/theory.rst

 on first access to ``result`` and cached.

-A temperature series is a series of such snapshots. ``DefectSystemFactory`` holds the temperature-dependent inputs — band-edge shifts and formation-energy corrections as functions of temperature — and ``at(T)`` evaluates them and builds a fresh, independent ``DefectSystem`` for each temperature.
+A temperature series is a series of such snapshots. ``DefectSystemFactory`` holds the temperature-dependent inputs (band-edge shifts and formation-energy corrections as functions of temperature), and ``at(T)`` evaluates them and builds a fresh, independent ``DefectSystem`` for each temperature.
 The snapshots share no state, so a sweep is a straightforward series of independent solves.

-Band-edge shifts enter a snapshot through the density of states. ``vbm_shift`` and ``cbm_shift`` scissor the DOS, changing the band gap by ``cbm_shift - vbm_shift`` and so moving the carrier concentrations and the Fermi level; optionally they also shift the defect formation energies, for the case where the defect levels are taken to stay fixed in absolute energy as the bands move rather than riding rigidly with them.
+Band-edge shifts enter a snapshot through the density of states. ``vbm_shift`` and ``cbm_shift`` scissor the DOS, changing the band gap by ``cbm_shift - vbm_shift`` and so moving the carrier concentrations and the Fermi level.
+Optionally, ``vbm_shift`` also shifts the defect formation energies, for the case where the defect levels are taken to stay fixed in absolute energy as the bands move rather than riding rigidly with them.
 Supplied as functions on the factory, the shifts are re-evaluated at every temperature in a sweep.

 Anneal and quench uses the snapshot model directly.
 Defect populations are often set at a high growth or annealing temperature and then frozen in as the material